After inheriting her grandmother's collection of antiques, Dolores has maintained an interest in the care and sale of vintage items.

 Before the transferware technique was developed, porcelain china was hand painted and very expensive.
 The new technique made beautiful dishware affordable for the middle and working class.

 Transferware is made with ironstone china, developed by Miles Mason in the 1780s and patented by his son, Charles James Mason, in 1813.
-Made of ironstone slag, flit, Cornish stone, and clay; ironstone is heavier and thicker than porcelain and much more durable.
+Made of ironstone slag, flint, Cornish stone, and clay; ironstone is heavier and thicker than porcelain and much more durable.
+It was made for everyday use.

 A hand-engraved copper plate was used to print designs on paper.
 The printed paper was pressed, pigment side down, on the item to be decorated.
 The paper was then floated off in water or burned off in the kiln.
 The result is a beautiful, often intricate design.